 The visually heavy Boomerang logo speaks of the TV channel’s weight on television.
-To show the children’s content, the developers of the emblem used asymmetry, which in this case is associated with cheerful chaos and confusion.
-And the combination of sharp and rounded corners is an interesting contrast, designed to attract the attention of small viewers.
+To convey the children’s content, the developers of the emblem used asymmetry, which, in this case, is associated with cheerful chaos and confusion.
+The combination of sharp and rounded corners creates an interesting contrast, designed to attract young viewers’ attention.

 Meaning and History

-The logo appeared eight years after the introduction of the cartoon block when Boomerang became a separate channel.
+The logo appeared eight years after the cartoon block’s introduction, when Boomerang became a separate channel.
 In the future, the emblem changed only once to become more modern.

 What is Boomerang?